 They have different types of chocolate martinis made with Hershey’s chocolate syrup as well as fruity martinis made with Jolly Rancher vodka.
 We went for a classic Hershey’s Chocolate Martini and a Reese’s Chocolate Martini.

-Day 2 in Las Vegas
+Day 2 in Las Vegas: See the Best of the Las Vegas Strip

 Our second day in Vegas was jam-packed with exploring different hotels along the Strip.
 This is mostly because we were in Las Vegas for Kevin to attend a conference, so we had to pack in a lot to his non-conference day.
+If you’re following this itinerary at a more relaxed pace, I’d prioritize AREA15 and the Atomic Museum first and move some of the Strip sights to another day.

 Visit the “Welcome to Las Vegas” Sign